Celebrate Mom with Fresh Air, Good Food, and Farm Hospitality

 When asked what kind of comments they get from guests, John laughed.
 While often the beauty and scenery are mentioned, the two very friendly Great Pyrenees dogs, used to protect the livestock, are the favorites.
 We might have thought the soaking tubs, but then there is nothing like hanging out with large, fluffy white dogs while the sheep and cattle graze peacefully in the fields around you and the wind makes a song in the trees.

-Check out the East Fork Farm listing here on Farm Stay USA and find yourself in the middle of the natural world, not such a bad place to be these days!
+Check out East Fork Farm and find yourself in the middle of the natural world, not such a bad place to be these days!

 No spam.
 Unsubscribe anytime.